Gardening in the San Lorenzo Valley: Sunny Ridges vs. Shaded Canyons

 Corn every 2-3 weeks through mid-July

-Cool-season crops in fall (August/September) for winter harvest
+Cool-season crops in fall (August and September) for winter harvest

 Recommended Varieties for Sunny Areas